andela-sjames/priorityQueue/README.md

 # priorityQueue

-Implementation of the Priority Queue ADT using Binary Heap Invariant
+Implementation of the Priority Queue ADT using the Binary Heap Invariant

+### QUICK NOTE ON THE IMPLEMENTATION

 Usage: